-- Keep personal data and special categories of personal data secure. - Discuss and agree processing arrangements with any external organisations/third party processors such as venues, travel agents, Beacon. - Consider who within the u3a committee needs access to the full membership information and restrict access to those who need it. - Ensure that committee members/group conveners who hold information delete or return all data when relinquishing their roles.
-It is recommended that the u3a has a formal agreement with those in these roles regarding data and the relinquishing of their roles. - Inform members where information is to be passed to a third party and ensure that third party processors are GDPR compliant.
+- Keep personal data and special categories of personal data secure - Discuss and agree processing arrangements with any 3rd party suppliers such as venues, travel agents - Consider who within the U3A Committee needs access to the full membership information and restrict access to those who need it. - Ensure that committee members/group conveners who hold information delete or return all data when relinquishing their roles. - Gain consent from members where information is to be passed to a 3rd party and inform members as to what information will be shared.